Titan FX

 Lowest PriceBottom of the vertical line

 In a single-color bar chart, the market trend is determined based on the position of the opening price (left) and closing price (right).
-If the closing price (right) is higher than the opening price (left), it indicates an uptrend; if not, it signals a downtrend.
+If the closing price is higher than the opening price, it indicates an uptrend; otherwise, a downtrend.

 Difference Between Bar Charts and Candlestick Charts

-In some trading platforms, bar charts may have different colors to indicate price movement: green for upward movements and red for downward, while platforms like MT4 and MT5 use a single color.
+In some trading platforms, bar charts use different colors to indicate price movement: green for upward movements and red for downward, while platforms like MT4 and MT5 use a single color.

 Difference Between Bar Charts and Candlestick Charts